Kovnir/Racing/README.md

 * Almost all assets used Standart shader, it's very bad for performance;
 * Post processing can be not optimal;
 * Loader module should show loading screen and work asynchronously;
+* It was tested only on MAC Pro 2017.